 Another accessibility factor involves land improvement.
 Will you need to dig a well, install a septic tank or clear land?
 Consider if the necessary equipment can get to the build site via existing roads or driveways.
 Factor in the cost of making the property accessible around your cabin site before settling on a piece of land.

 Building the perfect log cabin takes a little planning and the right piece of land.
-For more information on buying Arkansas real estate for your log cabin, contact Davis Dubose Knight Forestry & Real Estate today at (888) 695-8733.
+For more information on buying Arkansas real estate for your log cabin, contact DDK Forestry & Real Estate today at (888) 695-8733.